 Metric data volume is measured in Data Points per Minute (DPM).
 The Account Page in the Sumo web app shows the DPM limit for your account and your average daily DPM for the current billing period.

-To allow for spikes in metrics ingestion, Sumo applies a multiplier to your DPM limit to allow you send metrics at a higher rate, referred as your burst rate, before Sumo starts to throttle your sources.
+To allow for spikes in metrics ingestion, Sumo applies a multiplier to your DPM limit to allow you to send metrics at a higher rate, referred to as your burst rate, before Sumo starts to throttle your sources.

 The multiplier depends on your daily DPM account limit.

 |Less than or equal to 10K||5 x DPM Limit|

 |Greater than 10K and less than or equal to 50K||4 x DPM Limit|

 |Greater than 50K and less than or equal to 100K||3 x DPM Limit|

 For example, if your daily DPM limit is 5,000 DPM, your ingest rate can increase to 25,000 DPM before Sumo starts to throttle your metric sources.

 When you exceed your DPM burst limit, Sumo throttles your metric sources—your ingestion will be slowed down until the rate of ingestion is within the allowable contracted limits.

 Installed collector with host metrics source.
 Up to 1GB of compressed metrics data is cached on the host.
 After 1GB of compressed data is reached on disk, older data is evicted (dropped) to make room for new data.
 For information about changing the size of the cache, see Configure Limits for Collector Caching.